Request a Training

 Public Meetings Tutorial

-An introduction to California’s public meetings laws, the Brown Act and Bagley-Keene Act, with an overview of agenda requirements, closed session, public comment rules, teleconferencing provisions, and rules specific to members of the press.
+An introduction to California’s public meetings laws, the Brown Act and Bagley-Keene Act, with an overview of agenda requirements, closed session and public comment rules, teleconferencing provisions, and rules specific to members of the press.
 This session can be customized for journalists, with examples of story ideas and interactive exercises.

 Press Rights 101